Frequently Asked Questions

 No. This is an experience, experience what it would feel with the burden, and the hassle of managing the all process, Be Sting without the sting!
 You adopt the vineyard, what you own is the production of that vineyard for that season.

-For now this for one season, meaning, from the moment you buy you get to enjoy the access and the experience, up to the harvest time, that occurs typically mid-end September.
+Typically for one season, meaning, from the moment you buy you get to enjoy the access and the experience, up to the harvest time, that occurs typically mid-end September.
 But you want to go steady on one or more of the vineyards, please do contact us on firstname.lastname@example.org , we discuss with you your wishes and make and adequate offer.

 Prices per bottle vary per vineyard and how big the vineyard that you adopt is, but also vary accordingly with the yield of that specific year.
-On the vineyard pages we give an estimation of the price per bottle according to the expected yield.
-If in this specific season the vineyard produced a higher yield prices per bottle are lower, and the contrary as well, if the vineyard produces less prices per bottle are higher.
+If in a specific season the vineyard produced a higher yield prices per bottle are lower, and the contrary as well, if the vineyard produces less prices per bottle are higher.
 Also the more square meters you adopt the lower the price per bottle, this is because not only transport logistics are less significant but we also introduce increasing discounts the bigger the plot.
 Send us an email to email@example.com and we will send you and the prices per plot sizes, plus estimated amount of bottles and their prices.

 Yes you are more than welcome to visit the vineyard during that season.
 In some of the packages your stay is already included.
-Contact us at [email protected] and we will help you.
+Contact us at firstname.lastname@example.org and we will help you plan and extraordinary experience.

-Contacts us at [email protected] and we will inform the farmer, arrange it for you and, put you in direct contact.
+Contacts us at email@example.com and we will arrange it between you and the winemaker.